Landulph Parish CouncilWelcome to the official website of Landulph Parish Council

 Forthcoming Parish Council meetings

-Monday 15th April - Landulph Parish Council meeting at 7.30pm, in the Landulph Memorial Hall Annexe.
+Monday 20th May - Landulph Parish Assembly - 7.00pm, in the Landulph Memorial Hall Annexe, followed by the Landulph Parish Council Annual General Meeting.
 View the papers here.

 Download the latest Parish Newsletter